texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Driving uninsured vehicle

-• Failure to display a driver license
+• Failure to display a driver's license

 • Speeding